 Release of data in 2 forms: public aggregate data and restricted.
-Require a license for the use of raw data (restricted)
+Require a license for the use of raw data (restricted) & Even for Ministry employees

-- Even for University and Ministry employees - And the license stipulates the same penalties for disclosure as noted for the external contractor. - ❖ Produce public use versions of the data set composed entirely of aggregate derived variables, and following each of the scheduled surveys.
+- And the license stipulates the same penalties for disclosure as noted for the external contractor. - At the request of the Ministry (and as an option in the initial contract), the Contractor should produce public use versions of the data set composed entirely of aggregate derived variables, and following each of the scheduled surveys.
 There are no raw data in these releases.